kumilange/live-jazz-tokyo/README.md

 ```
 => You'll see the map!🗺💃

-### How to book a ticket with a fake credit account?
+### How do I book a ticket with a fake credit account?
 Put `4242 4242 4242 4242` for Card Number
 ![2018-01-25 0 50 47](https://user-images.githubusercontent.com/28984604/35341818-e54e9a14-0169-11e8-906d-6e48a1d8c711.png)